hsoria/Primitive-Genotype-Phenotype-coupling/README.md

 # Primitive-Genotype-Phenotype-coupling
-Primitive Genotype-Phenotype coupling Coupling in Fuel-Dependent Synthetic Cells with an Autocatalyst
+Title: Primitive Genotype-Phenotype coupling Coupling in Fuel-Dependent Synthetic Cells with an Autocatalyst

+The repository contains all the raw date and code to reproduce the figures